Federal Communications Commission.

 34. Cable System Operators.
 The Communications Act of 1934, as amended, also contains a size standard for small cable system operators, which is “a cable operator that, directly or through an affiliate, serves in the aggregate fewer than 1 percent of all subscribers in the United States and is not affiliated with any entity or entities whose gross annual revenues in the aggregate exceed $250,000,000.”
 The Commission has determined that an operator serving fewer than 677,000 subscribers shall be deemed a small operator, if its annual revenues, when combined with the total annual revenues of all its affiliates, do not exceed $250 million in the aggregate.
 Industry data indicate that, of 1,076 cable operators nationwide, all but ten are small under this size standard.
 We note that the Commission neither requests nor collects information on whether cable system operators are affiliated with entities whose gross annual revenues exceed $250 million, and therefore we are unable to estimate more accurately the number of cable system operators that would qualify as small under this size standard.

 35. Radio Stations.
 The proposed rules and policies potentially will apply to all AM and commercial FM radio broadcasting licensees and potential licensees.
 The SBA defines a radio broadcasting station that has $6.5 million or less in annual receipts as a small business.
-A radio broadcasting station is an establishment primarily engaged in broadcasting aural programs by radio to the public.
+A radio broadcasting station is an establishment primarily engaged in broadcasting aural programs Start Printed Page 43200by radio to the public.
 Included in this industry are commercial, religious, educational, and other radio stations.
 Radio broadcasting stations which primarily are engaged in radio broadcasting and which produce radio program materials are similarly included.
 However, radio stations that are separate establishments and are primarily engaged in producing radio program material are classified under another NAICS number.
 According to Commission staff review of BIA Publications, Inc. Master Access Radio Analyzer Database on March 31, 2005, about 10,840 (95%) of 11,410 commercial radio stations have revenue of $6.5 million or less.
 We note, however, that many radio stations are affiliated with much larger corporations having much higher revenue.
 Our estimate, therefore, likely overstates the number of small entities that might be affected by our action.

 36. Description of Projected Reporting, Recordkeeping and Other Compliance Requirements.
 The Notice Inquiry and Notice of Proposed Rulemaking does not propose any additional recordkeeping requirements but these types of requirements may be suggested by commenters.
 Some of the proposed rules do require additional on-air reporting to the public of sponsorship identification, which could result in more sponsorship identification announcement requirements for stations/cable systems to monitor and for producers to insert into their programming.